Advocates in Motion

 NEED EMERGENCY OR PHOTO CARDS?

 Any person supported by Community Living ~ Fort Erie who requires an “Emergency Card” (which will contain Emergency Need to Know Information) can contact Tricia at 905-871-6770 ext.
-221 or email@example.com can come directly to our office to request one.
+221 or email@example.com you may also come directly to our office to request one.

 ONTARIO PHOTO IDENTIFICATION CARDS-